joakorelhelou/automation-framework/src/test/resources/report-template/sbadmin2-1.0.7/bower_components/flot/API.md

 It defaults to true for filled lines and bars; setting it to false tells the series to use the same automatic scaling as an un-filled line.

-For lines, "steps" specifies whether two adjacent data points are connected with a straight (possibly diagonal) line or with first a horizontal and then a vertical line.
+For lines, "automation.framework.steps" specifies whether two adjacent data points are connected with a straight (possibly diagonal) line or with first a horizontal and then a vertical line.
 Note that this transforms the data by adding extra points.